rosecymbler/IAEmbarquee/README.md

 The project is structured around a Jupyter notebook that guides through the following steps:

 1. **Dataset Analysis**: Exploratory data analysis to understand the dataset.
+This analysis revealed a significant class imbalance, with functional machines being vastly overrepresented compared to failed ones.
+Such an imbalance could bias the model's learning, causing it to prioritize accuracy on the majority class while neglecting failure detection—a critical aspect for predictive maintenance.
+2. **Preparing the Dataset** After cleaning the data and selecting relevant features (e.g., temperatures, speed, torque, wear, etc.), we split the dataset into training, test, and validation sets.
+3. **Modeling**:
-2. **Model Training without Balancing**: Training a deep learning model on the original, imbalanced dataset.
-3. **Model Training with Balancing**: Training a deep learning model on a balanced dataset using techniques from the `imbalanced-learn` library.
+4. **Model Training without Balancing**: Training a deep learning model on the original, imbalanced dataset.
+When training a deep learning model on this dataset, the impact of class imbalance became evident in the model's performance, particularly when analyzing the confusion matrix.
+5. **Model Training with Balancing**: To mitigate the issues observed in the unbalanced model training, we applied SMOTE (Synthetic Minority Oversampling Technique) from the imbalanced-learn library.
+This technique generates synthetic samples for the minority class (failed machines) to balance the dataset before training.
-4. **Performance Comparison**: Comparing the performance of the models trained on imbalanced and balanced datasets.
+6. **Performance Comparison**: Comparing the performance of the models trained on imbalanced and balanced datasets.
+We observed improvements in the second confusion matrix, which implies, improvements in our model.

+##STM32CubeIDE
+In this final project stage, our goal was to deploy a neural network model - originally trained in a Jupyter Notebook - onto an STM32L4R9 microcontroller, enabling real-time local inference for predictive maintenance applications.

 ## Authors